keybangz/TF2-Wearables/README.md

 ## Credits

-404 - Helping me with the list of weapons available to have warpaints applied. asherkin - For the creation of TF2Items
+- 404 - Helping me with the list of weapons available to have warpaints applied.
+- asherkin - For the creation of TF2Items
-FlaminSarge - For the creation of TF2Attributes nosoop - For the creation of TF Econ Data
+- FlaminSarge - For the creation of TF2Attributes
+- nosoop - For the creation of TF Econ Data

+Everyone else who may have helped me during the writing of this plugin, I do not remember every little detail!
+If you wish to be added to the list, feel free to open a PR.